-Researcher presents case against child detention and family separationNovember 27th, 2012 in Health /
+Researcher presents case against child detention and family separationNovember 27, 2012 in Medicine & Health / Health

 A University of Huddersfield researcher attended an important event at the United Nations, Switzerland, to make the case for global policy changes so that children subject to immigration processes are never locked up by immigration officials.